 You can see something more about me under the faculty profiles in the Rice University Political Science Department website.
 You can also see my current vita (note: this is a .pdf document).

-I have two beautiful granddaughters; their names are Alice and Natalie.
-The link is a song by Scott Miller (see below) that summarizes my hopes for them: For Alice and Natalie.
+I have three beautiful granddaughters and one beautiful; their names are Alice, Natalie, Vanessa, and Charlie.
+The link is a song by Scott Miller (see below) that summarizes my hopes for them: For Alice, Natalie, Vanessa, and Charlie.

 My collaboration with Devika Subramanian (Computer Science) and Chris Bronk (University of Houston) is documented at Predicting conflict and tracking terrorist networks using online news.

 I am also fortunate to be a faculty associate at Jones College.
 While all the residential colleges at Rice are both special and unique, Jones is the best!
 JIBA!!
 (G-rated version: Jones Is Better than Anyone).

 This is my children's worst nightmare.
 Yes I know it's MySpace, but the point is still valid.

 One more thing, and this is important... if you don't like Scott Miller, you don't like rock and roll.
 And if you don't like rock and roll, well there's really not much hope for you.

 Eichenberg, R. C., & Stoll, R. J. (forthcoming).The Acceptability of War and Support for Defense Spending Evidence from Fourteen Democracies, 2004-2013.
 Journal of Conflict Resolution.